Ebadot Hossain: International career

 In February 2022, he was named in Bangladesh's One Day International (ODI) squad for their series against Afghanistan.
 In March 2022, he was named in Bangladesh's ODI squad for their series against South Africa.
 In May 2022, he was again named in Bangladesh's ODI squad, this time for their series against the West Indies.
-In August 2022, he was named in Bangladesh's ODI squad, for their tour of Zimbabwe.
+In August 2022, he was named in Bangladesh's ODI squad for their tour of Zimbabwe.
 He made his ODI debut on 10 August 2022, for Bangladesh against Zimbabwe.
 Later the same month, he was named in Bangladesh's T20I squad for the 2022 Asia Cup.
 He made his T20I debut on 1 September 2022, against Sri Lanka.

-Teams Played

-Bangladesh, Bangladesh A, Sylhet Division, Sylhet Sunrisers, Rangpur Rangers, Bangladesh Central Zone, Bangladesh East Zone, Bangladesh North Zone, Brothers Union, Sheikh Jamal Dhanmondi Club, Mohammedan Sporting Club, Minister Group Dhaka, Rajshahi Royals, Mahmudullah XI, Minister Group Rajshahi.